jedisct1/pingbar/README.md

 PingBar is a modern, native macOS menu bar app that continuously monitors your network connectivity and DNS settings.

-It provides real-time ping statistics, network interface information, DNS management, and advanced features for power users—all from your menu bar.
+It provides real-time ping statistics, network interface information, and DNS management, all from your menu bar.

 ## Screenshots